Alexa Dellanos Accentuates Her Ample Bust In Unzipped Red Bikini With Thong Bottoms

-Alexa Dellanos surprised her fans with a stunning snap on Monday.
-The buxom blond served up some steamy looks for the camera while modeling a skimpy piece of swimwear.
+Alexa Dellanos stunned her fans with a revealing snap on Monday.
+The buxom blonde served up some steamy looks for the camera while modeling a skimpy piece of swimwear.

 In the racy pics, Alexa accentuated her ample bust in a vibrant red bikini.
-The top featured a cuff around her neck and deep side cuts that exposed her sideboob.
-The garment also included a zipper that she left unzipped to showcase her cleavage.
+The top featured a cuff-like collar around her neck and deep side cuts that exposed some sideboob.
+The garment also included a zipper which she left open to showcase her cleavage.

-Her matching thong bottoms were pulled high over her curvaceous hips and clung tightly around her petite waist as they emphasized her pert posterior and killer legs.
+Her matching thong bottoms were pulled high over her curvaceous hips and clung tightly around her slim waist, as they emphasized her pert posterior and killer legs.
 Her flat tummy and impressive abs were on full display as well.

-In the first photo, Alexa stood outdoors with her body turned to the side of the camera.
+In the first photo, Alexa stood outdoors with her body turned to the side.
 She bent one knee and placed both of her hands behind her head as she pushed her chest outward.
 She accessorized the look with a small pair of earrings and multiple bracelets on both wrists.

-The second show was similar, but featured the model looking off into the distance.
+The second shot was similar but featured the model looking off into the distance.
 In the final pic, Alexa posed with her backside toward the lens.
-She twisted her torso to look over her shoulder and placed a hand over her cheek as she gave a steamy stare into the camera.
+She twisted her torso to look over her shoulder and placed a hand on her cheek as she gave a steamy stare into the camera.

 In the background of the shots, tons of green grass could be seen.
 Some other lush foliage and tall trees were also visible.
 In the caption, Alexa called herself a "lover."